Ch4nKyy/BG3WASD/README.md

 ```

 > If you followed step 1, this file must already exist!
 >
+> If your game resets this file, then you messed up the syntax.
+>
 > Editing json can be a bit fiddly if you are no techie.
 > Please look to it that the syntax is correct.
 A few hints: